susavlsh10/susavlsh10.github.io/_pages/polar-sparsity.md

   <div class="container">
     <h2>Polar Sparsity</h2>
     <p class="section-intro">
-      Polar Sparsity refers to the shift in sparsity importance from MLP layers to Attention layers as batch size and sequence length increase.
+      Polar Sparsity refers to the <strong>shift in sparsity importance from MLP layers to Attention layers</strong> as batch size and sequence length increase.
-      Current state-of-the-art sparsity methods primarily focus on model parameter sparsity, where only a subset of model parameters is activated to reduce computation and memory IO.
-We define head sparsity as the phenomenon where, for a given token, only a subset of attention heads contribute significantly to the output while the remaining heads have negligible effect.
+      Current state-of-the-art sparsity methods primarily focus on <em>model parameter sparsity</em>, where only a subset of model parameters is activated to reduce computation and memory IO.
+We define <em>head sparsity</em> as the phenomenon where, for a given token, <strong>only a subset of attention heads contribute significantly to the output</strong> while the remaining heads have negligible effect.

+      <br><br>

       In large-batch inference, the cost of accessing model parameters is largely amortized, since the entire batch utilizes the same model weights.
-In contrast, each batch has a unique key-value (KV) cache, making attention layers memory I/O expensive.
+In contrast, each batch has a unique <em>key-value (KV) cache</em>, making attention layers memory I/O expensive.
-      While contextual sparsity in model parameters diminishes as batch sizes increase, attention head sparsity remains stable and batch invariant.
+      While contextual sparsity in model parameters diminishes as batch sizes increase, <strong>attention head sparsity remains stable and batch invariant</strong>.
-      We introduce Selective Head Attention, which activates only the most critical heads for each request, preserving overall sparsity and improving compute and memory efficiency.
+      We introduce <strong>Selective Head Attention</strong>, which <strong>activates only the most critical heads for each request</strong>, preserving overall sparsity and improving compute and memory efficiency.

       <div class="kernel-speedup-grid">
         <figure class="content-figure">